Sasinyork/movenet-lightning/README.md

 - Google's MoveNet team for the excellent pose detection models
 - TensorFlow and TensorFlow Hub for model hosting
-- OpenCV community for computer vision tools
+- Fitness community for form analysis insights

-## 📞 Support

-If you encounter any issues or have questions:

-1. Check the troubleshooting section above
-2. Review the project structure and configuration options
-3. Open an issue on the repository with detailed information

----

-**Happy pose detecting! 🎯**
+## 🎯 Future Enhancements

+- Support for other exercises (deadlift, bench press)
+- Rep counting and set tracking
+- Form history and progress tracking
+- Mobile app version
+- Integration with fitness apps